jnozzi/cocoadev.com/markdown/ForallMacro.md

 ----

 It helps, but I still can't get past the problem in the     element = [enumerator nextObject] part.
-If you let element be     General/NSObject *element it expands to     General/NSString *element = [enumerator nextObject], which won't even compile.
+If you let element be     NSObject *element it expands to     NSString *element = [enumerator nextObject], which won't even compile.

 ----

-Alright, I came up with a workable solution for the     foreach (General/NSFoo *foo, fooArray) { ... } form:
+Alright, I came up with a workable solution for the     foreach (NSFoo *foo, fooArray) { ... } form: